kassu11/JavaScript-tutoriaali/README.md

 "28" on jaollinen numeroilla "4" ja "7"

-"14" on jaollinen numeroilla "7"
+"14" on jaollinen numerolla "7"

-"8" on jaollinen numeroilla "4"
+"8" on jaollinen numerolla "4"

 "abc" ei olle jaollinen "3", "4" tai "7"
 ```